How Do Free Apps Make Money in 2022?

 Initially, your app would be offered “free” to the users where they can access the content to a certain extent without any kind of charges.
 Later, when the user gets indulged in your app and finds your app offering value to them, they can upgrade to the paid subscription where you can offer unlimited access to the app content.

-Netflix and Amazon Prime are the leading examples gaining massive amounts by practicing the subscription models.
+Netflix and Amazon Prime are the leading examples of gaining massive amounts by practicing the subscription models.

 This strategy is based on the freemium model where you offer users your app for free but with limited access to the features.
 Users can unlock some additional premium features, advanced levels, or access to some privileged content after buying app up-gradation.